 The Perth District Health Unit conducts immunization clinics within schools across Perth County.

-- The Perth District Health Unit offers vaccines to protect against two serious illnesses: hepatitis B and meningococcal disease (meningitis) to all grade 7 students.
+- The Perth District Health Unit (PDHU) offers immunizations to protect against three serious illnesses: hepatitis B, meningococcal disease (meningitis), and Human Papillomavirus (HPV), to all grade 7 students.
 These vaccines are free.

 - These three immunizations are safe to receive at the time and will be given by registered nurses at school during regular school hours.

-The Human Papillomavirus vaccine called Gardasil provides protection against four of the most common types of Human Papillomavirus.
-Human Papillomavirus (HPV) is a group of viruses that can cause disease and cancer of the vagina, vulva, penis, mouth and throat, as well as genital warts.
+- The third vaccine Human Papillomavirus (HPV) (also known as Gardasil) provides protection against nine of the most common types of Human Papillomavirus.
+Human Papillomavirus (HPV) is a group of viruses that can cause disease and cancer of the cervix, vagina, vulva, penis, mouth, and throat, as well as genital warts.
 This vaccine will also be given twice, the first dose in September or October 2018 and the second dose in the spring of 2019.